ruyd/Concentrate/README.md

 It's harder than it has to be with so much competing for attention, no?

-This add-on grew from a safe way to fight distractions and interruptions to a surprisingly helpful companion.
+This add-on grew from a safe way to fight distractions and interruptions into a surprisingly helpful companion.

 I really hope it also helps your studies and peace of mind.